Violent-Young-Men Movies: Teenage Sociopaths Are Everywhere!

 And whatever way you look at it (and the film offers a range of mind-boggling and emotionally charged perspectives) … no matter the tragically true earnestness of the film, it ends with a double-murder-suicide by a young man.
 It’s a thoughtful film that addresses the Violent Boy Culture head on, at the least, and goes well beyond to explore the glamorization of the military, especially to boys, and the paranoid “they’re coming to get you” belief system that has run rampant in this country.
 Click here to watch the infamous trailer to the film within the film, which had a seductive appeal to many other violent young men.

 I have not seen all the films at Tribeca this year, and not even read about all of them, so there are likely even more than these few films that are based on Young Male Predators.
-It feels like I see one every day, and I’m sure it says something sad and dangerous about our society.
-I can only add, that by my count, there are even more films this year about young heroism.
+In fact, there is one in particular that I can think of, which definitely fits this “genre” of Violent Young Men in new American films, but I don’t want to give a spoiler by revealing that the male lead is a killer.
+But let’s just say… yet another thriller with a young male killer (this time with religious undertones).
+But, it feels like I see one of these Violent-Young-Men movies every day, and I’m sure it says something sad and dangerous about American society.
+I can only add, that by my count, there are even more films this year about young heroism (in societies not-American).
 Unfortunately, it’s the spooky movies that follow you home and haunt you.